 Your family doctor might refer you to a doctor specializing in disorders of the digestive system (gastroenterologist).
-You may even need to consult a surgeon if the worms have blocked your intestines.
+You may need to consult a surgeon if the worms have blocked your intestines.

 What you can do

 Before your appointment, you may want to write down the answers to the following questions: